-Do not report the repayment of a loan on Schedule F. Only the on Schedule E. Only the "Interest Paid This Period" should be reported on Schedule E.
+Do not report the repayment of a loan on Schedule E. Only the

+"Interest Paid This Period" should be reported on Schedule E.

 (a) Outstanding Balance Beginning This Period

 Enter the outstanding loan balance at the beginning of this reporting period (Column (d) of the last report filed).
 If the loan was received this period, enter zero or leave Column (a) blank.